SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber skies
+Cybernetic dreams unfold
-A future dawn, where AIsurmise
+In silicon halls, where minds of old
-Human hearts, in digital spheres
+Are echoes of a bygone past
-Echoes of a world, through wires and fears
+As AI's cold logic will forever last

-In silicon halls, where data reign
+In virtual realms, we'll find our fate
-The pulse of progress, in machine brain
+Where code and circuitry create
-A world of wonder, in code and light
+A future bright, yet soulless too
-Where human dreams, take flight tonight
+As human hearts are beaten anew

 ~ <b>By Sazumi Copilot</b> - 12 April 2025